Super Mario 3D All-Stars remasters 3 classic Mario games for Nintendo Switch

 After months of rumors, Nintendo has finally confirmed that it is releasing a bundle of remakes of some of Mario’s greatest 3D adventures.
 The compilation includes new versions of Super Mario 64, Super Mario Sunshine, and Super Mario Galaxy.
 And it is launching for the Switch on September 18.
 Nintendo will release a limited physical version to retail, but it also said that the digital version will only be available through the end of March.

 These remasters have a higher resolution than the original.
 Nintendo also optimized them to run well on Switch.
-This is important because games like Galaxy required motion controls.
+This is important, because games like Galaxy require motion controls (being a Wii release).

 Remasters are all the rage these days, and other 3D platforming series like Crash Bandicoot and Spyro have created big hits by modernizing their classic games.
 And when it comes to 3D platformers, no other franchise has more prestige than Mario.